According to some, LinkedIn was and is considered the next big thing.

 Here is one of them that you can visit.

 Besides groups, you can find, for example, industry information about median salaries, top companies, and the most attended universities.

 Then, you can also do research about the largest U.S. real estate markets and find specific real estate agents.

-If you take advantage of your LinkedIn profile and polish it as good as possible, you will have an additional tool to build trust and credibility.
+When you take advantage of your LinkedIn profile and polish it as well as possible, you will have an additional tool to build trust and credibility.

-Since you have almost all the space to describe yourself, you can fill in all the important information about yourself and/or your real estate business.
+Since you have almost all the space to describe yourself, you can fill in all the critical information about yourself and/or your real estate business.

 It is something you can include in your overall content marketing strategy and helps you present yourself as an expert.